visit-dav/visit/src/doc/cli_manual/functions.rst

   SetDefaultOperatorOptions(atts) -> integer

-atts : type
+atts : STARTING_VALUE
     Any type of operator attributes object.

-operatorIndex : type
+operatorIndex : integer
     An optional zero-based integer that serves as an index into the activeplot's operator list.
 Use this argument if you want to set the operator attributes for a plot that has multiple instances of the same type ofoperator.
 For example, if the active plot had a Transform operatorfollowed by a Slice operator followed by another Transform operator andyou wanted to adjust the attributes of the second Transform operator,you would pass an operatorIndex value of 2.

-all : type
+all : integer
     An optional integer argument that tells the function to apply the operator attributes to all plots containing the specified operator if the value of the argument is non-zero.

 return type : integer